 Mature eucalyptus trees produce sawdust, which are used to produce synthetic logs.
-The fair value of eucalyptus trees in plantation forest is determined by an independent valuation firm.
-The fair value is determined based on the present value of expected net cash flows from the eucalyptus trees discounted at a current market-determined pre-tax rate.
+The mature Moso bamboos are used to produce bamboo trees, spring bamboo shoots and winter bamboo shoots.
+The fair value of eucalyptus trees and Moso bamboos in plantation forest are determined by an independent valuation firm.
+The fair value is determined based on the present value of expected net cash flows from the eucalyptus trees and Moso bamboos discounted at a current market-determined pre-tax rate.

-Significant assumptions made in determining the fair value of the eucalyptus trees in plantation forest are as follows:
+Significant assumptions made in determining the fair value of the eucalyptus trees and Moso bamboo in plantation forest are as follows: